Geometric aspects of representation theory for {DG} algebras: answering a question of Vasconcelos: Introduction

-To prove Happel's result, one parametrizes all such modules by an algebraic variety $\od_r^R$ that is acted on by the general linear group $\ggl_r^F$ so that the isomorphism class of $C$ is precisely the orbit $\ggl_r^FC$.
-A theorem of Voigt~\cite{voigt:idteag} (see also Gabriel~\cite{gabriel:frto}) provides an isomorphism between $\Ext 1CC$ and the quotient of tangent spaces $\ta^{\od_r^R}_C/\ta^{\ggl_r^F C}_C$.
-Thus, the vanishing $\Ext 1CC=0$ implies that the orbit $\ggl_r^F C$ is open in $\od_r^R$.
-Since $\od_r^R$ is quasi-compact, it can only have finitely many open orbits, so $R$ can only have finitely many such modules up to isomorphism.

 The main result of this paper, stated next, provides a complete answer to Vasconcelos' question.
-Note that it does not assume that $R$ is Cohen-Macaulay.
-Section~\ref{sec111227b} is devoted to its proof (see~\ref{proof111227c}) and some consequences.
+Note that it does not assume that $R$ is Cohen-Macaulay, and deals with the more general semidualizing complexes.

-\begin{intthm} Let $R$ be a local ring.
-Then the set $\s_0(R)$ of isomorphism classes of semidualizing $R$-modules is finite. \end{intthm}
+\begin{intthm} If $R$ is a local ring, then the set of shift-isomorphism classes of semidualizing $R$-complexes in the derived category $\catd(R)$ is finite. \end{intthm}

+Section~\ref{sec111227b} is devoted to the proof of this result (contained in~\ref{proof111227c}) and some consequences, including a version of this result for semi-local rings (in Theorem~\ref{thm111212a}).

+Our proof is inspired by Christensen and Sather-Wagstaff's~\cite{christensen:cmafsdm} treatment of the special case where $R$ is Cohen-Macaulay and contains a field, so we summarize their proof here.
+First, they reduce to the case where $R$ is complete with algebraically closed residue field $F$.
+They replace $R$ with the finite dimensional $F$-algebra $R/(\mathbf x)$, where $\mathbf x$ is a maximal $R$-sequence.
+The desired result then follows from a theorem of Happel~\cite{happel:sm}: in this context, there are only finitely many isomorphism classes of $R$-modules $C$ of a given length $r$ such that $\Ext 1CC=0$.